BraXon-Devs/Intl-Currency-Calc/README.md

 - [ ] Add logo to the project
 - [-] Convert desktop app to web app for Vercel
 - [ ] Add grunt integration for realtime live version updates
+- [ ] Updated links to correct locations